Global-Reserve-Distribution/looner-microsites/replit.md

   - Truncated description text to 40 characters with ellipsis to prevent overflow
   - Reduced button padding from py-1 to py-0.5 for more compact appearance
   - All text and elements now fit properly within card boundaries without overflow
+- **FIXED RECOMMENDATION CARD ALIGNMENT** (July 25, 2025): Ensured consistent element positioning
+  - Implemented fixed heights for all sections: title (h-6), description (h-10), rating (h-5), button (h-8)
+  - Added line-clamp utilities to handle text overflow gracefully (1 line for title, 2 for description)
+  - Used flex spacer to push buttons to exact same position at bottom of all cards
+  - All cards now have identical layouts with elements perfectly aligned regardless of text length

 ## Next Steps
 1. ✅ Configure Shopify environment variables - COMPLETED